cwd-k2/simple-type-validator/README.md

 res; // is T below
 ```

-But... it is painful to write precise type-narrowing & validating functions with your hand.
+But... it is painful to write precise type-narrowing & validating functions with your bare hands.

 So I decided to make a simple library to create that kind of stuff, and provide basic validation functionalities.